 Algae blooms may turn the water pea soup green, brownish, or even red.
 When algae blooms start decomposing, they can turn bright blue or white and are often reported as paint spills.
 See the Washington State Toxic Algae website for more information about how to identify an algae bloom.

 Many types of algae are helpful and important for producing oxygen and food.
 However, some types of algae, called harmful algal blooms or cyanobacteria, produce toxins that can harm humans and animals.
 These harmful algae blooms are hard to predict, because certain types of algae do not always produce toxins.
 Also, it can change quickly, a bloom that tests non-toxic one day can become toxic the next.

 In addition, algae can create several types of toxins that cause different symptoms.
 Health effects range from a mild skin rash to serious illness or in rare circumstances, death.
 Learn more about the effects of harmful algae blooms from the Environmental Protection Agency (EPA) webpage or the Washington State Department of Health webpage.

 We provide small grants of up to $50,000 to state agencies, cities, counties, tribes, and special purpose districts to fund projects that prevent, remove, reduce, or manage excessive freshwater algae growth.

 For more information about the requirements and eligibility, view our Freshwater Algae Program Grant guidelines and Freshwater Algae Program grants.

-To receive toxicity reports about freshwater algae blooms, join our Listserv.
+To receive toxicity reports about current freshwater algae blooms, join our email list.

 Best management practices for lakes

-You can help keep your lake healthy by taking the following steps:
+Algae blooms can come from excess nutrients in the water.
+You can help keep local lakes healthy by taking the following steps: